SeguelLab/tutorial-sicss/README.md

 ### 3. Proper use of API Keys

-**[NOTE] DO NOT PUT API KEYS DIRECTLY IN YOUR CODE/NOTEBOOKS.**
+**[NOTE] DO NOT PUT API KEYS DIRECTLY IN YOUR CODE/NOTEBOOKS**

-Instead we will put them into a .env file, which will then be loaded as a system variable.
+Instead, we will put them into a .env file, which will then be loaded as a system variable.

 You can start by making a copy of the file `.env.template` and saving it as `.env`, and putting your API key in there.